Empowered Neurodiversity

 Approximately 1 in 36 children have been identified with autism spectrum disorder (ASD) according to estimates from CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network.
 All families deserve compassion, understanding, and support, and the diagnostic process can provide clarification that enables families to access useful supports that they deserve.

-*Disclaimer: Autistic communities have expressed a desire to use “identity-first” language (i.e. “autistic individual”) rather than “person-first” language (i.e. “person with autism").
+*Disclaimer: Some autistic communities have expressed a desire to use “identity-first” language (i.e. “autistic individual”) rather than “person-first” language (i.e. “person with autism").
 Identity-first language is used on this website, consistent with information from the autistic community.
 If you prefer person-first language, please inform Dr. Zarei and she will work to incorporate your preference into the testing process.

 “Different is not less.”